There are two reasons you might receive more than one bill from Aurora:

 If you can’t pay your bill in full, contact us as soon as possible to discuss your payment options and prevent your account from being turned over to a collections agency.

-Simply call 800-326-2250 or log into your myAurora account to learn about payment options.
+Simply call 800-326-2250 or sign in to your account on our LiveWell app or website to learn about payment options.

 If you don’t have insurance, you may be eligible for special discounts or financial help.
-You can learn more about this on the back of your billing statement, by reading about our Patient Financial Assistance Program here, or by calling 800-326-2250.
+You can learn more about this on the back of your billing statement, by reading about our Patient Financial Assistance Program, or by calling 800-326-2250.

 Nobody likes surprises.
 That’s why we print past-due notices on your statement, so you’re always crystal clear on your account status with us.